General

 A limited amount of Early Bird priced tickets will be available for the 2-day, In-person Conference when registration opens.
 Check payers are not eligible for early bird pricing.
 Early Bird priced tickets are subject to sell out at any time.

-BMMA may offer a limited amount of scholarships.
-Please check back and stay connected with BMMA to receive updates about BMHC26 Scholarships.
+BMMA will offer a limited amount of scholarships.
+Please check back and stay connected with BMMA across social media and via our newsletter to receive updates about BMHC26 Scholarships.

 A limited amount of discounted, in-person student tickets will be available for those who qualify on a ‘first come, first served’ basis and can be accessed when registration opens.